milan400/weatherbot/README.md

   2. You have two options either to load the zip file directly from your local computer or from S3 bucket

 3. Make a Chatbot from AWS Lex
-4. Attach the lambda function in the intent to which the you want it to run
+4. Attach the lambda function in the intent to which you want it to run
-5. If you are going to use the same name as I have kept of lambda function and chatbot slot intent, you upload the currentweather.zip file
+5. If you are going to use the same name as I have kept of "lambda function" and "chatbot slot intent", you directly upload the currentweather.zip file

 Note:
 Some changes in the code may occur as the "name" of the Intent, Lambda function may differ from yours to mine